Systematic Study on the $\alpha$-particle preformation factor in the theory of $\alpha$-decay based on the Tabular Prior-data Fitted Network (TabPFN): Acknowledgements

 \section{Acknowledgements}

-This work is supported by Yunnan Provincial Science Foundation Project (No. 202501AT070067), Yunnan Provincial Xing Dian Talent Support Program (Young Talents Special Program, No. XDYC-QNRC-2023-0162), Kunming University Talent Introduction Research Project (No. YJL24019), Yunnan Provincial Department of Education Scientific Research Fund Project (No. 2025Y1042 and 2025Y1055), the Program for Frontier Research Team of Kunming University 2023, and National Natural Science Foundation of China (No. 12063006), the Special Basic Cooperative Research Programs of Yunnan Provincial Undergraduate Universities’ Association (grant NO. 202101BA070001-144).
+This work is supported by Yunnan Provincial Science Foundation Project (No. 202501AT070067), Yunnan Provincial Xing Dian Talent Support Program (Young Talents Special Program, No. XDYC-QNRC-2023-0162), Kunming University Talent Introduction Research Project (No. YJL24019), Yunnan Provincial Department of Education Scientific Research Fund Project (No. 2025Y1042 and 2025Y1055), the Program for Frontier Research Team of Kunming University 2023, National Natural Science Foundation of China (No. 12063006), the Special Basic Cooperative Research Programs of Yunnan Provincial Undergraduate Universities’ Association (grant NO. 202101BA070001-144), and Xing Dingyu Academician Workstation of Yunnan Province (No. 202605AF350035).